-Temple University Beasley School of Law is committed to excellence in teaching, scholarship and service.
+Temple University Beasley School of Law is committed to excellence in teaching, learning, scholarship, and service.
 The faculty is dedicated to preparing students to enter and continue in the legal profession with the highest level of skill possible, with a firm commitment to principles of professional responsibility, and with a sense of personal obligation to lead and to serve the communities in which they live and practice.
-We are dedicated to our traditional ideal of making opportunities for legal education accessible to talented students who might otherwise not have the opportunity and those who might encounter barriers due to race, creed, gender, disability, sexual orientation, gender identity, age, socioeconomic background, or other personal characteristics.
-The Law School seeks to maintain and strengthen our longstanding tradition of accessibility and diversity in order to pursue the goals of excellence in higher education and equal justice under the law.
+We are dedicated to our foundational ideal of making legal education accessible to all talented individuals, including individuals who otherwise might not have that opportunity or who might encounter barriers because of race, creed, sex, disability, sexual orientation, gender identity or expression, age, socioeconomic background, or other personal characteristics.
+We endeavor to create and sustain a law school community that is diverse, inclusive, and committed to equal justice under the law.

 The Law School opened in 1895 as Temple College’s Department of Law.
 The school’s first Dean, Henry S. Borneman, proposed to Russell Conwell that he organize evening courses in the study of law for students wishing to prepare for the bar examination.
 Dr. Conwell carefully replied: “[Y]ou go ahead.
 If it is a success, it is your success; if it is a failure, it is your failure.”
 Borneman appointed himself as Dean and proceeded to recruit a faculty.
 Although he planned to establish both a day and evening division, the day division attracted no students and was canceled, while 46 students initially enrolled in the evening division.
 The Law School graduated its first class (of 16) in 1901.
 It received accreditation from the Pennsylvania State Board of Bar Examiners in 1907.